September 25, 2025

 The question is, what kind of impression are you making?

 Design plays a big role in how people feel when they land on your website.
-But it is not just about making things look nice.
-It is about creating trust.
+But it is not just about making things look nice, it's about creating trust.
 Great design helps people feel confident.
-It makes them think, these are the people I want to sell my house with.
+It makes them think: these are the people I want to sell my house with.

 So what does that actually look like in practice?